josuneha/AzureBigData-analytics/Hands-on lab/HOL unguided - Big data and visualization.md

 _Exit criteria_:

-- You have created flight delays summary global table, which can be queried from Power BI Desktop
+- You have created flight delays summary global table, which can be queried from Power BI Desktop.

 ## Exercise 7: Visualizing in Power BI Desktop